tombenke/restapi/examples/monitor/docs/README.md

-# Generate documentation

-The HTML format documentation of the REST API will be generated here.

-Execute the following command in the project folder:

-    restapi docs --update
+# restapi docs generator templates

+This is a folder to hold the templates and other files to generate HTML format documentation from service descriptors.